yohaoyu/data-analytics-visualization/projects.md

 ### Team Formation

-Form a team (up to three members) and register via Canvas by the deadline.
+Form a team (up to three members) and register via Canvas by the deadline (Oct 8, 2025).

+How to create a group on Canvas?

+1. In Course Navigation, click the `People` link.
+2. Click the `Add Group` button.
+3. `Name` your group then `Invite Students` as your group members.

 ### Project Proposal